matthewfusco-martechia/md/README.md

 ## 💡 Why Choose md?

-Unlike other Markdown packages that rely on HTML rendering or web views, `md` is built specifically for Flutter using custom render objects.
+Unlike other Markdown packages that rely on HTML rendering or web views, `flutter_md` is built specifically for Flutter using custom render objects.
 This provides:

 - **Better Performance**: No HTML parsing or web view overhead
 - **Native Feel**: Fully integrated with Flutter's rendering pipeline